2022–23 New York Knicks season

 The 2022–23 New York Knicks season was the 77th season of the franchise in the National Basketball Association (NBA).
 On April 2, 2023, the Knicks clinched a playoff spot after missing the playoffs in the previous season.
 In the first round of the 2023 NBA playoffs, they faced the Cleveland Cavaliers, winning the series in five games.
 The Knicks were eliminated from the playoffs in the conference semifinals by the Miami Heat in six games.
+This would also be the first season of future NBA Finals MVP Jalen Brunson with the team.